Report by Daniel Mortlock:

 Remnants and CUP played 27 times between 1981 and 1996, before ceasing hostilities (or perhaps civilities?) for reasons that seem likely to remain lost in the mists of time.
 But a chance e-mail back in January resulted in a pair of fixtures this year, the best part of two decades since we last played.
 The most remarkable thing about this sequence of games is that there wasn't a single cancellation; the best thing about them was that we won 21 and tied 1, losing just 5.
-This was particularly important heading into this evening's reunion, as we'd so far won just a single match this season; any suggestion of a second was welcomed whole-heartedly.
+This was particularly important heading into this evening's reunion, as we'd so far won just a single match this season; any suggestion of a second victory was more than welcome.

 There were promising early early signs that we might double this figure as our openers found it fairly easy to score from ball one, reaching 42 in the 6th (six-ball) over before Julius Rix (24 off 19 balls) was bowled off his foot.
 Our rather, er, experienced middle order then failed rather un-spectacularly, the ball barely leaving the square during the next few overs.
 At the half-way point of our innings it was honours even with the score at 57/3.